How to Recover Compensation from a Bike Accident Wrongful Death

 - Dooring bicyclists by opening car doors while they’re passing

-- Colliding with bicyclist as they remove bikes from a bus
+- Colliding with bicyclists as they remove their bikes from a vehicle

 It’s important to note that California Vehicle Code 21209 prohibits all drivers from driving within a bike lane.
 Any driver who injures a bicyclist in a bike lane will most likely be held liable for the accident.